top of page

 Nonlinear Optical Mineralogy

 My colleagues in the Ultrafast Fiber Lasers and Nonlinear Optics Group at the University of Arizona have developed a unique type of multiphoton microscope that is capable of novel 3D imaging techniques with geologic materials.
 We are exploring these capabilities with applications to microstructures and fluorescent characteristics of meteorites and astromaterials returned via spacecraft.
 We are currently the only group publishing work in this area, which has the potential to revolutionize the optical analysis of rocks and minerals from Earth and space.
+See the NOM Group page for more information.

 • researchgate-squarelogo-1488811667083